 This post is designed as a companion piece to my recent post 31 Days: Quick & Easy Spring Cleaning Projects.
-In that post, I created the cleaning schedule; here, I share techniques on how to clean, to aid you in completing each activity.
+In that post, I created the cleaning schedule; here, I share the products and instructions for completing each activity.

 Those projects were meant to be completed in just a few minutes.
 As such, you certainly don’t want to tack extra time onto each by having to gather a bunch of specialized tools and cleansers.
 We are going to keep it super-simple with just a few basic products.

 Although plenty of big businesses will tell you otherwise, there’s absolutely no need to purchase hundreds of dollars worth of cleaning products in order to have a safe, sanitary home.
 All you really need is a big jug of white vinegar, dish soap, gentle shampoo, a soft toothbrush or two, and some good, soft microfiber cloths.

 Let’s get to work!